metal3-io/metal3-docs/design/service-indicator-lights.md

 ## Design Details

+We will extend the `BareMetalHost` CRD to include information about the available indicators so that users can find their IDs.
+The details of how that information will be stored need to be worked out -- we may use a simple list of strings, but if we can map the IDs to known devices like disks we could also associate the IDs with those devices directly by adding them to the existing data structures.

 We will define a new CRD `BareMetalHostServiceIndicator` (referred to as "indicator CRD" elsewhere in this document) with the following spec and status structures.